harmslab/gpvolve/docs/index.rst

 .. code-block:: python

-   # Import the base class and the a visualization tool.
+   # Import the base class and a visualization tool.
    from gpvolve.markovmodel import EvoMarkovStateModel from gpvolve.visualization import draw_network